kervinck/floyd/README.md

 Floyd study engine
 ==================

-`Floyd' is a simple, bare-bones, chess engine study by Marcel van Kervinck.
-It is designed for Windows, Linux and OSX and distributed under the permissive, `2-clause' or `simplified', open source BSD license.
+*Floyd* is a simple, bare-bones, chess engine study by Marcel van Kervinck.
+It is designed for Windows, Linux and OSX and distributed under the permissive, "2-clause" or "simplified", open source BSD license.

 Floyd is not a stand-alone chess application.
 It can be loaded as